OGRECave/ogre/Docs/src/material-scripts.md

 </dd> <dt>fp20</dt> <dd>

 This is an nVidia-specific OpenGL fragment syntax which is a superset of ps 1.3.
-It allows you to use the ’nvparse’ format for basic fragment programs.
+It allows you to use the [nvparse format](https://www.nvidia.com/attach/6400) for basic fragment programs.
 It actually uses NV\_texture\_shader and NV\_register\_combiners to provide functionality equivalent to DirectX’s ps\_1\_1 under GL, but only for nVidia cards.
 However, since ATI cards adopted arbfp1 a little earlier than nVidia, it is mainly nVidia cards like the GeForce3 and GeForce4 that this will be useful for.
-You can find more information about nvparse at http://developer.nvidia.com/object/nvparse.html.

 </dd> <dt>fp30</dt> <dd>